 - Education and awareness: Training and dissemination of good security practices.

-How can I report an incident?
 To report a security incident, you should generally follow these steps:

 - Disconnect the affected device from the network to prevent the incident from spreading.